The Spiritual Riding to The Origin - Bike Tour

 On the evenings when you are free to choose your own dinner, your guide will recommend local dining options and assist with making reservations.
 They will ensure you have all the information needed to explore the local dining scene independently.

-Upon reaching in Malaga, our designated pick-up service will transport you to Granada.
+Upon arrival in Málaga, our designated transfer service will take you to Hotel Cortijo Landete.

-Once we check in at our hotel, there will be ample opportunity to unwind or explore the picturesque surroundings.
-On the same day, the tour leader will provide an introductory briefing about the trip, followed by essential safety and bicycle technical instructions.
-Following the briefing, participants will have the chance to test their bicycles and make any necessary minor adjustments for optimal comfort.
+After hotel check-in, there will be ample time to relax or explore the picturesque surroundings.
+Later that day, the tour leader will host an introductory meeting about the journey, followed by essential safety instructions and technical guidance regarding the bicycles.
+After the briefing, participants will have the opportunity to test their bikes and make any necessary adjustments for optimal comfort.

-At the end of the day, your tour guide will take you out for tapas, a traditional Spanish cultural experience that combines drinks and small plates of food, followed by a relaxed evening.
+At the end of the day, the guide will take participants to an authentic local restaurant for an optional dinner, followed by a relaxed evening.

 Difficulty level: Moderate

-Upon reaching Guadix, participants can explore the unique Cave District, a remarkable area where traditional cave dwellings are still inhabited today.
-Guadix is known for its rich history and architectural heritage, and its cave homes provide a fascinating glimpse into the region’s past.
-Discovering these underground homes, along with the town’s culture and history, adds a meaningful cultural dimension to the cycling adventure.
+Upon reaching Guadix, participants can immerse themselves in the unique Cave District, a fascinating area where traditional cave dwellings are still used as homes.
+Guadix is renowned for its historical significance and architectural heritage, with its cave houses offering a glimpse into the region’s past.
+Exploring these subterranean homes, along with the town’s rich history and local culture, adds a cultural dimension to the cycling adventure.

 Difficulty level: Easy / Moderate

-Embark on a 41 km circular ride starting from Guadix, passing through Albuñán and continuing to Cogollos.
-This scenic route includes a visit to the End of the World, where you can explore the striking landscapes of Cárcavas del Marchal and Purullena.
-Along the way, you’ll experience a variety of terrains and enjoy dramatic, unforgettable views.
+Embark on a 60 km circular ride starting from Guadix, cycling through Albuñán and onward to Cogollos.
+This scenic route features a spectacular visit to the End of the World, with opportunities to explore the striking Cárcavas del Marchal and Purullena.
+Enjoy diverse landscapes and dramatic views on this unforgettable ride.

 Difficulty level: Moderate